 Moon Beach is connected directly with Naha by bus number 120 (90 minutes, 1190 yen from Naha Bus Terminal, morning departures only, or 100 minutes, 1300 yen from Naha Airport; 2 buses/hour) and airport limousine bus (55 minutes, 1400 yen from Naha Bus Terminal or 65 minutes, 1500 yen from Naha Airport; 1-2 buses/hour).
 Get off at Moon Beach-mae (ムーンビーチ前).
 By car, it takes about 50 minutes (more during rush hours) from Naha if using the expressway between Naha and Ishikawa IC (650 yen one way).

-Take highway bus number 111 from Naha to Nago Bus Terminal (90 minutes, 2100 yen from Naha Bus Terminal or 105 minutes, 2190 yen from Naha Airport; 1-2 buses/hour) and transfer to bus number 67.
+Take highway bus number 111 or 117 from Naha to Nago Bus Terminal (90 minutes, 2100 yen from Naha Bus Terminal or 105 minutes, 2190 yen from Naha Airport; 1-2 buses/hour) and transfer to bus number 67.
 Get off at Okuma Beach Iriguchi (オクマビーチ入口, 60 minutes, 1010 yen, 1-2 buses/hour).
 By car, it takes about two hours from Naha if using the expressway between Naha and Nago (about 1000 yen one way).

 Take bus number 50 or 51 from Naha Bus Terminal to Hyakuna Bus Terminal (百名バスターミナル, 60 minutes, 720 yen, 1-2 buses/hour) or bus number 39 to Mibaru Beach Iriguchi (新原ビーチ入口, 70 minutes, 780 yen, 1-2 buses/hour), from where the beach can be reached in a ten minute walk.
 By car, it takes about 40 minutes from central Naha.